xrdocs/cnbng/_tutorials/pppoe-lac-subscribers-bringup-in-cnbng.md

 !
 ```

-**Note**: Thsi example uses ambiguous VLAN for access interface which allows 1:1 VLAN model. cnBNG also supports N:1 VLAN model for subscribers.
+**Note**: This example uses ambiguous VLAN for access interface which allows 1:1 VLAN model. cnBNG also supports N:1 VLAN model for subscribers.
 {: .notice--info}

 ## Radius Profile
-Following is Freeradius profile used in this tutorial
+Following are Freeradius profiles used in this tutorial.
+Profile-1 is for PPPoE PTA session and Profile-2 is for PPPoE LAC session.

+**Profile-1**: PPPoE PTA
 ```
 cisco Cleartext-Password:="cisco"
   cisco-avpair += "subscriber:inacl=iACL_BNG_IPv4",